moralrecordings/perentie/README.rst

    cd build_wasm
    ninja

-You will need to package your game contents into a prefetch module in order for Perentie to be able to start.
+You will need to package your entire game contents into a single `data.pt` file, and store it in the same directory as the WebAssembly build.

 .. code-block:: bash

-   /usr/lib/emscripten/tools/file_packager game.data --js-output=game.js --preload ../example
+   ../scripts/pack.py data.pt ../my_game/*.lua ../my_game/assets

-To test the WebAssembly version locally, the following command will start a Python webserver with the correct COOP/COEP headers set:
+To test the WebAssembly version locally, the following command will start a Python webserver:

 .. code-block:: bash